-- not to promote our own media organisation.
+- not to promote your own media organisation.

-Everyday news releases arrive in the newsroom promoting a product or a company, often these are disguised as news items, when, clearly, they are advertising material.
+News releases arrive in the newsroom every day promoting a product or a company, often these are disguised as news items, when, clearly, they are advertising material.
 We must:

-when choosing which stories to cover we must do so on the basis of our own independent editorial justification, and we need to be able to defend those decision if challenged.
+- when choosing which stories to cover we must do so on the basis of our own independent editorial justification, and we need to be able to defend those decisions if challenged.

-always be aware that some people contributing material will be doing so in order to influence our editorial output and always apply ‘the public interest’ test to including the material in our output (please see our training module on applying the public interest test)
+- always be aware that some people contributing material will be doing so in order to influence our editorial output

-be able to justify – if we feel we need to name a product, service or organisation in our output – that the decision was required in order to fully inform the public debate.
+- be able to justify – if we feel we need to name a product, service or organisation in our output – that the decision was required in order to inform the public debate properly and in full.